agateau/blog/2016/reordering-a-listview-via-dragndrop-3/index.md

 Since we no longer need a drop indicator, or rather, since it is now implemented differently, I removed the DraggableItemDropArea component.
 The code now uses plain DropAreas with a custom `dropIndex` property.

 There is one extra hack I added for completeness: when the list contains few elements, the gap between the last item and the bottom of the view can be taller than `contentItem.height / 2`, but the user expects the whole gap to work as a drop target.
-To implement this I added some special code to the `bottomDropArea` so that if it is the last item of the list, it sets its height to cover the whole gap.
-Unfortunately, there is no generic way to know if an item is the last one, so the hack relies on the model exposing a `count` property.
+To implement this I added some special code to the `bottomDropArea` so that if it is the last item of the list, it sets its height to cover the whole gap. <strike>Unfortunately, there is no generic way to know if an item is the last one, so the hack relies on the model exposing a `count` property.
 This works out of the box for QML ListModel models, but you will have to add this property to your model if your model is based on a C++ QAbstractItemModel.
-Implementation boils down to returning the value of `QAbstractItemModel::rowCount()` so it's not that much work.
+Implementation boils down to returning the value of `QAbstractItemModel::rowCount()` so it's not that much work.</strike>

+(Update: As Kai pointed out on G+, ListView actually has a `count` property which can be used for this)

 The source code for this article is available in the [associated GitHub repository, under the "3-placeholders" tag][gh].
 You can view the changes between the version in this article and the previous one as [a diff][ghdiff].